 New players can join at any time, as long as we have space.
 If you want your child to attend a taster session, we will be happy for you to do so where we have space available.
 If your child doesn't enjoy it and doesn't wish to continue, then you won't owe the club anything.
-If your child does wish to continue, we ask you to pay for the sessions already attended.
+If your child does wish to continue, we normally ask you to pay for the sessions already attended.
 We find that the majority of kids trying cricket with us love it and want to continue.

-If you have a player who wants to play but you genuinely will have difficulty with these fees, please let us know of your circumstances and we will be happy to discuss an affordable fee firstname.lastname@example.org.
+If you have a player who wants to play but you will have difficulty with the fees, please let us know of your circumstances and we will be happy to discuss an affordable fee firstname.lastname@example.org.

 How do our fees compare to other local cricket clubs?

 In 2018, we benchmarked our fees against around 20 other local clubs.
 Some clubs charge separate membership and training fees.
 Some clubs charge match fees in addition to membership.
 Some clubs do not offer sibling discounts.
 But on the whole, our prices were around average for the region, and we expect that is still the case as our prices have risen roughly in line with inflation since that time.

 Juniors playing in adult cricket